 #6 — KPIs Help Companies To Make The Right Decisions

 In line with the latter, KPIs also help to make the right decisions.
-I always think of KPIs like a framework the provides orientation for each decision.
+Therefore, I always think of KPIs as a framework the provides orientation for each decision.

 Since you always have options, you should assess each option according to your most relevant KPIs.
-Is an option positively or negatively impacting a KPI?
+For example, is an option positively or negatively impacting a KPI?